-GR OUP COMPANY
+GRO OUP COMPANY

-2020 2019 2020 2019
+2021 2020 2021 2020

 Rs Rs Rs Rs

-9,433,595 20,568,330 9,433,595 20,568,330
+9,433,595 9,433,595 9,433,595 9,433,595

 The freehold land was fair valued at Rs 36,000,000 and Rs 30,500,000 by an independent valuer, N. Jeetun, for the year ended 30 June 2019.
 N. Jeetun is a chartered Valuation Surveyor and has appropriate qualifications and experience in the valuation of properties.
 The valuation which conforms to International Valuation Standards was arrived at based on the market value.
 The fair value of the freehold land was determined based on the market comparable approach that reflects recent transaction prices for similar properties within close vicinity of the freehold land.
 The directors consider that the fair value of the freehold land remained unchanged at reporting date.
+The next valuation will be performed for the year ending 30 June 2022.

-The Group's property, plant and equipment have been pledged as security for bank facilities which have been fully repaid during the year ended 30 June 2020.
-The directors have assessed the carrying amount of the property, plant and equipment and are of opinion that it has not suffered any impairment as at 30 June 2020.
+The Group's property, plant and equipment have been pledged as security for bank facilities which is renewable annually.
+The directors have assessed the carrying amount of the property, plant and equipment and are of opinion that it has not suffered any impairment as at 30 June 2021.